What is Higher Education?

 In Australia, higher education is called tertiary education.
 Higher education is generally provided by university’s and other higher education institutions such as Technical and Further Education (TAFE) and Register Training Organisations (RTOs)

 A higher education provider is either a university, a self-accredited provider, or a non-self-accrediting provider.
 Higher education is delivered by universities, academies, colleges, and institutions.
-Higher Education is also offered through college level institutions such as vocation schools, trade schools and other career collages.
+Higher Education is also offered through college-level institutions such as vocation schools, trade schools and other career colleges.

 Use the Tertiary Education Quality and Standards Agency (TEQSA) to search for available higher education institutions.

-According to the Australian Qualifications Framework, Australian Government (AQF), a higher education qualification includes any qualification above a Bachelor’s Degree level.
+According to the Australian Qualifications Framework, Australian Government (AQF), a higher education qualification includes any Bachelor’s Degree level qualification.
 This includes Graduate Certificates and Graduate Diplomas.

 VET qualifications are outcome-based and focused on the occupational skills and competencies gained.
 These qualifications have been developed with the specific goal of preparing students with skills for work.
-They designed to help people to join or re-join the workforce, move into a new career, or gain additional skills in their existing career.
-VET courses will broaden your skills in a specialised area that will teach you the practical experience to make you work ready.
-It will train you to design, plan, and execute the practical and theoretical aspects of your field in an industry-based context.
+They designed to help people to join or re-join the workforce, move into a new career, or gain additional skills in their current job.
+VET courses will broaden your skills in a specialised area that will teach you the practical experience to make you work-ready.
+It will train you to design, plan, and execute your field’s practical and theoretical aspects in an industry-based context.